 Since 2019, we have eliminated over 83% of the materials and documents we physically mail out to customers.

 We use Rail&Fly tickets in an effort to avoid carbon-intensive car or taxi trips and short-haul flights.

 We have a robust and simple animal welfare policy: We do not promote or sell activities where wild animals are ridden, fed, or caged.

 We have supplier standards focusing on labor conditions, equity, human rights, and customer and staff safety that are written in every supplier contract.

 To us, it is our responsibility to advocate for the topics important to us and our industry.
 Advocacy could be going to a global climate strike, signing a petition, involving your network, or writing your elected representative to urge them to do more for the climate.
-It is also where to spend money, where to invest time and resources, and who to choose as partners.
+It is also where you spend your money, where you invest your time and resources, and who you choose as your partners.